BladeRunnerJS/scaling-js-apps/aspects/exercise.md

 * `themes` for CSS

-However, because an Aspect is an entry point for our application it also has a `index.html`.
+However, because an Aspect is an entry point for our application it also has an `index.html`.
 Within that file you'll see that it references an `App` object.
-The definition for this can be found in `default-aspect/src/modularapp`.
+The definition for this can be found in the root directory of the `modularapp`.

 ## A note on CSS

-The default CSS file can be found in `default-aspect/themes/black/style.css`.
+The default CSS file can be found in `themes/black/style.css`.
 It's important to realise that the styles defined here will also be used by the Blades and will actually **override the Blade styles**.

 If you want to test this out, open the `style.css` file (which already has some